Evenkiysky District: Geography

 River Arga-Sala, the largest tributary of the Olenyok, has its sources in the district.
+Lake Yessey and Suringda are among of the largest in the area.
 The southeastern coast of Lake Vivi is a geographical center of Russia.

 History

 The district was founded on December 4, 2006.

 On 15 March 2019 there was a meteorite that made headlines, called the New Tunguska meteorite.
 A piece was recovered from the bottom of the Podkamennaya Tunguska River near the village of Uchami in the Krasnoyarsk region.
 The location is 420 kilometres from site of the large Tunguska Event of 1908.

 Government

 As of 2013, the Head of the district and the Chairman of the District Council is Pyotr I. Suvorov.